jameschch/LeanOptimization/README.md

 #### Specialist
 The simple SharpeMaximizer has been extended in NFoldCrossSharpeMaximizer so that the success score is measured over N-fold periods.
 This will prevent overfitting to a single in-sample period but is not guaranteed to eliminate overfitting entirely.
-There are several other fitness measures that operate over mutliple periods.
+There are several other fitness measures that operate over multiple periods.